 The primary source of electrical DC power is the storage battery(s).
 It is important to remember that storage batteries are not the unlimited source of power to which one is accustomed in the home.
 While a battery is rechargeable, one can only take out of it what one has put into it.
 Thus, it is important to keep track of how much charging is done and how much current is drawn by the various DC accessories.
-When the engine is running, accessories are not likely to draw enough to run down a battery-the engine charge will maintain battery charge level.
+When the engine is running, accessories are not likely to draw enough to run down a battery; the engine charge will maintain battery charge level.
 Under sail, however, lights, instruments, autopilots, and other such wonderful devices can bring a battery to its knees in relatively quick time.
+This is especially true with the refrigeration system if yours is run off the battery.
+Figure IV - 4 shows a typical electrical power system.